git4example/genai-fsx-workshop-on-eks-auto/content/200_module2_genai/220_webui.md

 kubectl get ing
 ```

-3. Copy the URL ADDRESS, and paste it into a web browser.
+3. Now wait 1-2 minutes (for the OpenWeb UI to deploy) then copy above the URL ADDRESS, and paste it into a web browser.
 This will open a Open WebUI chat client interface.

 ![WebUI_url](/static/images/WebUI_url.png)